mshernandez5/WelcomeXP/README.md

 ![welcome](screenshot/welcome.png)

 # Warnings
-There are some things you **need** to understand and be aware about before attempting to install this theme:
-* If you do not know how to install lightdm-webkit2-greeter and configure it to use this theme then I cannot recommend that you try to install the theme at this early state in case any issues arise.
-After all, a broken LightDM theme can easily prevent you from graphically logging in to your system.
-Having said this, I have not encountered any severe issues using the theme myself after working out the initial issues.
+If you have no experience installing or configuring `lightdm-webkit2-greeter` then I recommend you have extreme caution installing this theme and avoid it if you are not comfortable with the possibility of recovering your login screen from the command line.
+While I do not currently have any severe issues using the theme on a daily basis myself, I will continue to make small changes that could affect stability in the future.
+A broken lightdm theme can prevent you from logging in graphically.
+In this case, you can switch to another tty and revert changes to the configurations using an editor like `nano`.
+While I do not plan to push breaking changes, I do not make any guarantees over this project and would not want someone to break their system who would have a hard time restoring it.

+# Important Notes
+*Please be aware of the following:*
-* The theme ***does not*** yet support choosing a desktop environment within the login screen!
-This means that you will have to correctly edit the `index.theme` session setting to match your desktop environment before installing the theme.
+* The theme does ***not*** support choosing a desktop environment within the login screen; you will need to make sure to customize `index.theme` to the one you need.
+* If you do not have a user profile picture set, the default is the Windows XP dirt bike profile picture.
+* Multiple users should be supported, but have not been thoroughly tested on a real working setup.
+I will do this soon.
+If you have *a lot* of users then they will likely run off the screen at this time.
+This shouldn't be an issue for most users but is something to be aware of.
-* The theme does not give any option to manually enter a username.
-It will read from the list of known users and display those.
+* There is no option to manually enter a username.
+If you have users which are hidden from the user list used by lightdm then you will not be able to access that account from this login screen.

-# Notes
+# Installation
-I would strongly recommend placing a copy of `tahoma.ttf` (the main font used by XP) and `framd.ttf` (Franklin Medium Gothic, welcome screen font) into the `fonts` directory (create one) before installing to make the screens a little more authentic.
+1) Install the `lightdm-webkit2-greeter` package and set `greeter-session=lightdm-webkit2-greeter` in your lightdm configuration.
+2) Clone the `WelcomeXP` project into its own folder.
+3) Edit the `index.theme` in the project folder and ensure that the `session=` matches your desktop environment.
+By default, the login screen will attempt to launch `cinnamon`.
+4) *OPTIONAL, BUT RECOMMENDED* Create a `fonts` directory in the `WelcomeXP` folder and place copies of `tahoma.ttf` and `framd.ttf` into the new directory for a more authentic login screen.
 If you have a Windows installation, you can easily grab them from `C:\Windows\Fonts`.

-The theme will use your user profile picture, but if you do not have one the dirt bike image will be used by default.
+5) Copy the `WelcomeXP` folder into the `themes` directory for the webkit greeter, ex. `sudo cp -R WelcomeXP /usr/share/lightdm-webkit/themes`.
+6) Ensure that the theme folder has adequate permissions for the system to read the necessary files, ex. `sudo chmod -R 755 /usr/share/lightdm-webkit/themes/WelcomeXP`.
+7) Modify `lightdm-webkit2-greeter.conf` and set the `webkit_theme = WelcomeXP`.
+8) Run `lightdm --test-mode` to ensure that the theme was installed correctly.
+If the theme appears in a small window without errors, there is likely no issue.
+If you see a pop-up warning that the theme has errors, then there is some issue with either the theme or installation and you may want to revert your changes before rebooting or logging out.
+As a side note, I would not recommend letting `lightdm --test-mode` capture your keyboard/mouse input as this has always caused issues for me when testing any theme where it will freeze up (without releasing the mouse or keyboard).
+9) Enjoy the theme!
+If you want to install an updated version, you can remove the older version of the theme, ex. `sudo rm -rf /usr/share/lightdm-webkit/themes/WelcomeXP`, then redo steps 2-7 skipping configuration changes that were already done.
+Always make sure to test the theme on step 7 so you don't run into any unexpected issues.